 Example 2: Seller (who is in the business of selling and leasing aircraft objects) sells an aircraft object to Purchaser A but retains possession of such aircraft object.
-Seller thereafter sells the same aircraft object to Purchaser B. If it is determined, under applicable national law (e.g., because Seller was a merchant in the business of selling aircraft), that Purchaser B would take its rights in such aircraft object free of the prior sale between Seller and Purchaser A (because Seller retained possession of the aircraft following the initial sale to Purchaser A), then, for purposes of the Cape Town Convention, the Seller is deemed to have the "power to dispose" of the aircraft object (even though it clearly did not have the right to dispose of it).63
+The sale to Purchaser A is not registered with the International Registry.
+Seller thereafter sells the same aircraft object to Purchaser B. If it is determined, under applicable national law (e.g., because Seller was a merchant in the business of selling aircraft), that Purchaser B would take its rights in such aircraft object free of the prior sale between Seller and Purchaser A (because Seller retained possession of the aircraft following the initial sale to Purchaser A), then, for purposes of the Cape Town Convention, the Seller is deemed to have the "power to dispose" of the aircraft object (even though it clearly did not have the right to dispose of it).64